superflows-dev/react-commentview/README.md

 # react-commentview

-> A responsive & reusable react component that can be used as a comment box or as a comment input.
+> A responsive, reusable & customizable react component that can be used as a comment box or as a comment input.
 It is a pure front-end component and does not require backend coding.

 [![NPM](https://img.shields.io/npm/v/react-commentview.svg)](https://www.npmjs.com/package/react-commentview) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)